-Loi Heng Sewn, an Independent Non-Executive Director, was appointed to the Board of the Company on 28 September 2006 as a Non-Independent Non-Executive Director.
-Mr Loi was re-designated as an Independent Director of the Company on 28 February 2018.
-He is the Chairman of the Nomination Committee and a member of the Audit Committee and Remuneration Committee of the Board.
+Mr. Loi Heng Sewn was appointed to the Board of the Company on 28 September 2006 as a Non-Independent Non-Executive Director.
+He was re-designated as an Independent Non-Executive Director of the Company on 28 February 2018.
+On 31 May 2023, he was re-designated as the Chairman of the Audit Committee.
+He is also the Chairman of the Nomination Committee and a member of the Remuneration Committee of the Board.

-He holds a Bachelor of Business Administration (Management) from Lakehead University, Thunder Bay, Ontario, Canada.
-He started his career with the MBf group of companies as a member of their senior management team.
-He was also a member of the Board of Directors on a number of the MBf group of companies.
+Mr. Loi holds a Bachelor of Business Administration (Management) from Lakehead University, Thunder Bay, Ontario, Canada.
+He started his career with the MBf group of companies as a member of their senior management team, and was also a member of the Board of Directors on a number of the MBf group of companies.